What are Surfboard Fins Made of?

 Plywood fins are lightweight and buoyant, which means you’ll experience some weight-savings and you’ll be able to find your fin floating it if snaps off.

-In our opinion, bamboo surfboard fins offer the best qualities in terms of performance, style, and environmentally-friendliness.
+In our opinion, bamboo surfboard fins offer some of the best qualities in terms of performance, style, and environmentally-friendliness.

 Surfboard Fin Production Methods